flandera/eshop-sample/readme.md

 2. Run me with docker compose up in the project root.

+3. RUn composer install inside of container or via docker exec

 Projects is then accessible on locahost port 80.

 Sample database and data are created by calling url: /product/create